giantswarm/docs/src/content/basics/api/index.md

 ### Feedback is welcome

-We are keen to learn from you about your experience with accessing the Control Plane Kubernetes API, with navigating the custom resources via the API, with our reference documentation and the user guides we provide.
+We are keen to learn from you about your experience with using the Control Plane Kubernetes API, with navigating the custom resources via the API, with our reference documentation and the user guides we provide.
 This helps us provide more and better material and improve to make the journey more seamless, more satisfactory for you.

 So please, don't hesitate to give your feedback in your Slack channel.